battlesnake/slow-validator/README.md

  * `root`: The object passed to the validator.

  * `parent`: The parent case.  `parent.value` is the object/array for which a field failed validation, or is `null` if the root object failed validation.

+ * `type_class`: Whether the field type is PRIMITIVE, ENUM, OBJECT, or ARRAY.

  * `type`: The type of the field (or the type passed to `test`/`validate` for the root object).